mvdh7/pytzer/docs/modules/coeffs.md

     return b0,b1,b2,C0,C1, alph1,alph2,omega, valid
 ```

+If any of the main five coefficients (i.e. `b0` to `C1`) is not used for any electrolyte, it will be set to an array of zeros of the same shape as input `T`.
+Unused `alph1`, `alph2` or `omega` coefficents are set to **−9** - if a value of zero was used, it would cause problems going through **pytzer.model**, even though the problematic result is then multiplied by zero.

 ### Other functions

 All the other coefficients do not have auxiliary parameters and consequently have much simpler functions: